-The Whyburn Consortium is and resources and the Consortium are clear to their ownership allows who own all 204ha of the site, required to deliver the scheme.
+The Whyburn Consortium is a partnership between Bloor Homes and Peveril Homes who own all 204ha of the site, required to deliver the scheme.

 For a site of this scale this is unusual.
 More often land promoters will seek to secure a planning approval, working through an option or promotion agreement with a landowner.
 The difference at Whyburn, is that Bloor Homes and Peveril Homes have a long-term commitment to the scheme and are fully invested in creating a place of high-quality and value, now and in the future.